vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 # Data-for-Online-Music-Emotion-Survey

-This is the online repository of data used in the paper **Cultural differences in the use of acoustic cues for musical emotion experience**.
+This is the online repository of data used in the paper [**Cultural differences in the use of acoustic cues for musical emotion experience**](https://doi.org/10.1371/journal.pone.0222380).

+## Citation

+Midya V, Valla J, Balasubramanian H, Mathur A, Singh NC (2019) Cultural differences in the use of acoustic cues for musical emotion experience.
+PLoS ONE 14(9): e0222380. https://doi.org/10.1371/journal.pone.0222380

 # How to download these .csv data files ?